joshhornby/joshhornby.github.io/_posts/2025-07-14-cycle-time-not-north-star.md

 But DORA is a delivery speedometer, not a compass.
 As soon as a metric like cycle time becomes a target, it gets gamed.
 Teams split will split stories to be smaller, push unfinished work into side channels, or just game the process to make the graph go up and to the right.

 You can improve your DORA dashboard without shipping a single thing that matters.
 There's also a limit to how much it helps.
 Going from one release a month to one a week will change a business.
-Shaving cycle time from two days to one rarely moves the needle for customers or the bottom line.
+Reducing cycle time from two days to one rarely moves the needle for customers or the bottom line.
 Eventually, the most [painful constraints live somewhere else entirely](/optimising-teams-with-theory-of-constraints).

 ## Looking Wider: SPACE, Flow, and Context